 The American Disabilities Act (ADA) accommodation helps people with disabilities and illnesses do their jobs with reasonable accommodations.

-There are some qualifying factors like your employer must employ 15 or more employees and your accommodation request cannot impose “undue hardship” on the employer’s everyday operations.
+There are some qualifying factors like your employer must employ 15 or more employees, and your accommodation request cannot impose “undue hardship” on the employer’s everyday operations.

-An ADA Accommodation can really help you manage work with a chronic illness.
-If you’re struggling with fatigue, distraction, sensory overload, physical limitations, etc. It is worth applying for an ADA accommodation to help you manage or even reduce these symptoms while you’re at work.
+An ADA Accommodation can really help you manage work with a chronic illness if you’re struggling with fatigue, distraction, sensory overload, physical limitations, etc. It is worth applying for an ADA accommodation to help you manage or even reduce these symptoms while you’re at work.
 (Equal Employment Opportunity Commission – Facts About the Americans with Disabilities Act)

-A good resource to check out is the Job Accommodation Network (JAN).
+An excellent resource to check out is the Job Accommodation Network (JAN).
 It has information on what is a reasonable accommodation.
 If you have any questions specifically related to your condition, you can contact them to speak with one of their consultants.

 3. What Short Term and Long Term Disability Benefits are.